 Food crunches as one editor bites into a hamburger from Pulley Diner downstairs.

-Another eats chips she brought in earlier.
+Another eats chips they brought in earlier.

 Another slurps a milkshake in the corner, also from Pulley.
 We must keep that place in business on production nights.

 There's a lot of shouting, but this Monday night in particular draws more than usual.
 Shouting over each other to be heard on song suggestions.
 Shouting across the room to the photography editor to ask if we have pictures for a certain story.
 Shouting between news editors on how mad we are at a certain writer.
-Shouting excited conversations between friends or asking someone to confirm an opinion that two other editors disagreed on.
+Shouting excited conversations between friends or asking someone to confirm an opinion that two other editors disagree on.
+So much shouting.